The Power of Story in Sharing the Gospel

 The next edition of his textbook contained a short portion on "Religion and Psychotherapy" and included part of my faith story.
 I began to tell psych profs I was "a case in this abnormal psychology textbook."
 Many invited me to speak, which jumpstarted what became a career in public speaking.

-Dr. Coleman encouraged me to relate his story because, as he explained, people in his profession need to know that there was more to life than just the physical world.
+Dr. Coleman encouraged me to relate his story because, as he explained, people in his profession needed to know that there was more to life than just the physical world.
 His story has helped readers and listeners worldwide appreciate that fact.

 * * *